-94% of the attendees surveyed were satisfied with the information provided and that it was delivered in a timely fashion.
-The two prime sources that served as forms of notification of the events were email and other.
-Almost 50% of attendees surveyed identified email as the prime source of notification
+100% of the attendees that responded to the survey were satisfied with the information provided and that it was delivered in a timely fashion.
+The two prime sources that served as forms of notification of the events were other and email.
+Almost 50% of the attendees that responded to the survey identified other as the prime source of notification.

+2. Consultation

-- 2. Consultation - Was there meaningful information and dialogue exchanged? - Did the participants believe the event was at a time and location that was convenient? - Did the outreach achieve desired outcomes such as was the event beneficial and did it provide information that was helpful to the participant? - Is the public participation more demographically balanced, such as more participation of the underserved and minority populations? - Is there a measurable trend of increased attendance/participation?
+- Was there meaningful information and dialogue exchanged? - Did the participants believe the event was at a time and location that was convenient? - Did the outreach achieve desired outcomes such as was the event beneficial and did it provide information that was helpful to the participant? - Is the public participation more demographically balanced, such as more participation of the underserved and minority populations? - Is there a measurable trend of increased attendance/participation?